roc-lang/roc-bootstrap/README.md

 To build for x86 Windows, run the script within the `x86 Native Tools Command Prompt for VS 2019`.

 ### Supported Triples

+> Note: Roc does not support as many targets as Zig.
+So this list is probably overly zealous in terms of support.
+Though theoretically, roc should run on anything zig can compile it to.

 If you try a "not tested" one and find a problem please file an issue, and a pull request linking to the issue in the table.